 When considering what career path to take, it’s good to keep an eye on the industry and your passions and interests.

-Sometimes, this means taking the road less travelled rather than these highways of conventional wisdom.
+Sometimes, this means taking the road less traveled rather than these highways of conventional wisdom.

 What exactly is the consumer non-durable industry?